ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/staticInversion.rst

             - Leave as default or customize (if being used)
         - Click apply and write all files

+.. note:: - GIFtools will immediately convert the 1D layers to a 3D mesh
+            using the smallest data separation to define the x-y cell size.

-.. note:: If you chose not to write the files from the edit options menu, you may do so through :ref:`write inversion files <invWriteAll>`
+          - If you chose not to write the files from the edit options menu, you may do so through :ref:`write inversion files <invWriteAll>`

 Run Inversion and Load Results